A complete framework for Duke Elder exam preparation

 Zone Classification

-• Zone 1 → radius 2x distance from disc to fovea with the disc at the centre
+• Zone 1: Radius twice the distance from disc to fovea with the disc at the centre

-• Zone 2 → Edge of 1 to nasal ora serrata
+• Zone 2: From the edge of Zone 1 to nasal ora serrata

-• Zone 3 → From 2 to remaining retina
+• Zone 3: From Zone 2 to the remaining retina

 Staging